udacity/didi-competition/tracklets/README.md

 To run bag_to_kitti.py locally, the same -i -o arguments can be used and additional arguments listed in the help (-h) can also be used directly without passing via --.
 Any valid path, relative or absolute works when calling the script directly.

+#### Other bag_to_kitti.py command options

+(-t, --ts_src) Timestamp source selection.
+The default bag_to_kitti behaviour uses the ROS msg header timestamp (publish) for all timing and synchronization.
+For Dataset 2, the obstacle vehicle were recorded on node with different timebase and not corrected.
+It is better to use the bag record times for obstacle data.
+Use the command line '-t obs_rec' to enable this.

+(-c, --correct) RTK coordinate correction.
+This option enables an algorithm that attempts to determine the ground plane from combination of all RTK unit measurements and corrects by leveling that plane.
+This works well in many datasets, especially those with reasonable X and Y spread and both vehicles driving on the same slope, but not all.
+Use '-c plane' to enable.
+Other correction techniques may be added in the future.

 ### evaluate_tracklets.py -- Evaluate predicted Tracklet against ground truth

 The evaluate_tracklets script does not depend on a ROS environment so it's less relevant to run in the Docker environment.